amistix/Amistix-s-website/static/users/banners/README.md

-# It's a place for users' banners
+# It's a place for users' banners👁️
+Here u'll see files with .gif extension